syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 document.Close()
 {% endhighlight %}

+{% highlight UWP %}
+//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+{% endhighlight %}

+{% highlight ASP.NET CORE %}
+//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+{% endhighlight %}

+{% highlight XAMARIN %}
+//Word to Image conversion is not supported in Xamarin, ASP.NET Core and Universal Windows Platform applications.
+{% endhighlight %}

 {% endtabs %}

 You can specify the printer settings and page settings through the [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx#) class.
 The [PrintDocument.PrintPage](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument.printpage%28v=vs.110%29.aspx#) event should be handled to layout the document for printing.